-The Real Story Of The Trump Draft Deferment, Did He Dodge The Draft With A Medical Excuse?
+The Real Story Of The Trump Draft Deferment: Did He Dodge The Draft With A Medical Excuse?

 Did Donald Trump’s Father Have Ties To The KKK?
 Was He Arrested…

 The National Archives shared the actual documents needed to unravel Donald Trump’s selective service history, starting in 1964 when he turned 18.
 Starting in 1964, Trump got the traditional 2-S college deferment for those in undergrad.
-These continue for the four years of undergrad, and his final college deferment was on January of 1968.
-In July of 1968, Trump was forced to show up for an “Armed Forces physical examination (with a result listed only as “DISQ”).
-On 19 September 1968 and was reclassified 1-Y (qualified for service only in time of war or national emergency) on 15 October 1968.
+These continue for the four years of undergrad, and his final college deferment was in January of 1968.
+In July of 1968, Trump was forced to show up for an “Armed Forces physical examination (with a result listed only as DISQ).
+On 19 September 1968 and was reclassified 1-Y (qualified for service only in time of war or national emergency) on 15 October 1968.”

 Trump’s campaign responded that the 1-Y stemmed from Donald Trump having bone spurs in both heels.